teqfw/di/README.md

 "_DI_" means both "_Dynamic Import_" and "_Dependency Injection_" here.
 This package allows defining logical namespaces
 in your projects, dynamically importing ES6-modules from these namespaces, creating new objects from imported functions/classes and resolving dependencies in constructors.
 It uses pure ECMAScript 2015+ (ES6+) and works both for modern browsers &amp; nodejs apps.
+You can share the same code between your frontend (browser) and your backend (nodejs) without TypeScript and preprocessors.
+Code in the browser's debugger will be the same as in your editor.
+Finally, you even can use interfaces in you projects and replace it with implementations.

 The '_proxy object_' for `constructor` specification is inspired by [awilix](https://github.com/jeffijoe/awilix).
 Thanks, guys.